The 25 Scariest Books of All Time

 Do yourself a favor: Don't read these scary books right before bed.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 If you really want to not be able to put a book down, go back to the earliest books written by King.
 This was his first vampire novel, which he wrote before vampires became a thing.
 Deliciously chilling.

 In 1935, a professor fleeing scandal and his wife move back to a family home in Georgia; it’s located near the ruins of a plantation that was owned by his ancestors.
 Every month in a strange, sacrificial ritual, the townspeople garland two pigs with flowers and send them across the river; inevitably, the animals never return.
 What exactly is consuming them?
 And what will happen when the residents stop sending pigs?
 A supernatural-inflected Southern gothic that illustrates the price we pay for the sins of the past.
 These chilling real ghost stories will make you believe.

 Published in 1987, Beloved is one of Toni Morrison’s most influential works.
 The story takes place in Ohio after the Civil War and follows Sethe, an escaped slave who has lost her husband and child.
 Years after her escape, her mind has not yet been freed from the horrors she endured, all while being haunted by her deceased baby.
 Sethe is forced to face her past in an extremely frightening way.
 Listen to these scary podcasts that will keep you up at night.

 The Exorcist by William Peter Blatty

 The reason The Exorcist was made into one of the scariest movies of all time is that it was one of the scariest novels of all time.
-If you really want to be spooked, these horror films were inspired by true stories.

 The Ruins by Scott Smith